LadyBluenotes/NASA/README.md

 # Welcome to Space!

-A website utilizing the NASA APOD API where the user can see the current photo of the day as well as those in the back.
+A website utilizing the NASA APOD API where the user can see the current photo of the day as well as those in the past.

 https://user-images.githubusercontent.com/98355961/171042427-1fe40b48-68a1-40be-9d92-30f013345cdf.mp4